The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Introduction

-Our aim in this paper is to implement similar $K$-theoretical computations for the group ring $\Z[B_{n}(\St)]$.
+Our aim in this manuscript is to implement similar $K$-theoretical computations for the group ring $\Z[B_{n}(\St)]$ of the full braid groups of $\St$.
 In order to do so, one must determine initially the virtually cyclic subgroups (finite, and then infinite) of $B_{n}(\St)$, and then compute the $K$-groups of these subgroups.
-If $n\leq 3$ then $B_{n}(\St)$ is finite, and so we shall assume in much of this paper that $n\geq 4$.
+If $n\leq 3$ then $B_{n}(\St)$ is finite, and so we shall assume in much of this manuscript that $n\geq 4$.
 The torsion of $B_{n}(\St)$ was determined in~\cite{GVB}, and its finite order elements were classified in~\cite{Mu}.
-It was shown by D.~L.~Gon\c{c}alves in collaboration with the first author that up to isomorphism, the finite subgroups of $B_{n}(\St)$ are cyclic, dicyclic or binary polyhedral (see~\cite{GG} or \resec{classvc}).
-As for the corresponding pure braid groups, one must then determine the infinite virtually cyclic subgroups of $B_{n}(\St)$ with the aid of the characterisation due to Epstein and Wall of infinite virtually cyclic groups~\cite{JuLe,Ep,Wall1}.
-This was achieved recently, up to isomorphism and with a few exceptions if $n$ is a small even number~\cite{GG2}.
+It was shown by D.~L.~Gon\c{c}alves in collaboration with the first author that up to isomorphism, the finite subgroups of $B_{n}(\St)$ are cyclic, dicyclic or binary polyhedral (see~\cite{GG} or \reth{finitebn}).
+As for the corresponding pure braid groups, one must then determine the infinite virtually cyclic subgroups of $B_{n}(\St)$ with the aid of the characterisation due to Epstein and Wall of infinite virtually cyclic groups~\cite{Ep,JuLe,Wall1}.
+Up to isomorphism and with a few exceptions in the case that $n$ is a small even number, this was achieved in~\cite{GG2}.
 A taste of the results is given in \reth{vcodd} when $n$ is odd and in \reth{vcb4S2} when $n=4$.